-Direct contact hours include any activity in which the practicum or internship student is meeting face-to-face with students.
+Direct contact hours include any activity in which the practicum or internship student is meeting face-to-face with clients.
 Examples of direct contact hours:

 - individual counseling

 - group counseling

-- classroom guidance lessons

-- sitting in on the Site Supervisor's individual or group sessions
+- Sitting in on the Site Supervisor's individual or group sessions

+- intake interviews

+- completing paperwork with the client present

-Indirect contact hours include any activity related to counseling functions that do not include face-to-face meetings with students.
+Indirect contact hours include any activity related to counseling functions that do not include face-to-face meetings with clients.
 Examples of indirect contact hours:

-- supervision hours
+supervision hours

 - record-keeping

 - filing of records

-- planning sessions
+- · planning sessions

 - consultation

-- attending in-services - working with parents or teachers
+- attending in-services

+- · attending conferences

-Remember that the emphasis for direct contact hours includes the actual face-to-face meeting with the student and the provision of a school counseling service.
+Remember that the emphasis is for direct contact hours to include the actual face-to-face meeting with the client and the provision of a counseling service.
 If there is a question about how to categorize an activity, please contact your University Supervisor.